desafinadude/dexi/README.md

 ## Dexi UI

-The Dexi UI is built with React and Tailwind CSS
+The Dexi UI is built with React and React-Bootstrap

 ## Django